Joan Buchanan: 2009 Congressional campaign

 On March 18, 2009, Buchanan's hometown Congresswoman Rep. Ellen Tauscher (D CA-10) was nominated by President Barack Obama to serve as Undersecretary of State for Arms Control and International Security.
 A special election to fill her seat took place in 2009.
 Buchanan ran in the Democratic Primary to replace Rep. Tauscher.
 She lost to Democratic former Lieutenant Governor John Garamendi.

 2015 state senate campaign

 In December 2014, Buchanan announced that she would run for Mark DeSaulnier's seat in the State Senate.
 DeSaulnier resigned to represent California's 11th congressional district in the US House of Representatives.
 She lost in the primary election on March 17 to Democrats Susan Bonilla and Steve Glazer.
-She has since endorsed Assemblywoman Susan Bonilla in her State Senate Campaign.

-Recognition

-Buchanan received the California Teachers Association State Gold Award and Alamo Rotary Club Citizen of the Year.
+Following her loss, she endorsed Bonilla in the runoff against Glazer.